JavaScript Fundamentals

 - JavaScript stores

-in a separate memory space from the Global Execution Context (GEC), causing the Temporal Dead Zone. var
+letandconstin a separate memory space from the Global Execution Context (GEC), causing the Temporal Dead Zone. varis stored in the Global Execution Context.

 Blocks and Scope in JavaScript